iroshanvidanage/sre-lab-terraform/README.md

 - Map type has key value pairs and has curly brackets.

+- Set type has curly brackets.
+- Used to store multiple items, similar to list.
+Items are unordered and duplicates are not allowed.
+- `toset()` will convert a list into a set, removing duplicates if present.
+> In `for_each` sets will be used for distinct values.

 ### Fetching / Referencing data from Maps and Lists